 Notice how the account numbers are shown in brackets at the bottom of the columns for the frequent purchases.

 Whew! ...and that’s only three of the bookkeeping journals!
 Your head is probably spinning now with all this information.
-We’ll get to the other bookkeeping journals at a later date.

 Back to Top: Bookkeeping Journals